 3. Chatbots are more AI-driven now

-4. Business and Chatbots
+4. Business and chatbots

 “80% of business to customer communication is going to be done through bot messengers within the next three to five years. “ – Mikael Yang

-7. The Rise of Conversational Bots
+7. The rise of conversational bots

-While this may sound harsh to some people – we need to start learning how to communicate more effectively, especially with our customers.
+We need to start learning how to communicate more effectively, especially with our customers.
 At times, it feels like people aren’t really listening when customers are trying to tell them something really important.

-8. Natural Language Understanding
+8. Natural language understanding

-One of the main selling points Facebook used to promote their own Chatbot is that it uses Natural Language Processing technology, which helps it to better understand users’ inquiries.
-But if you’re one of the people who’ve actually tried interacting with their Chatbot, you know that this is far from reality.
+In an effort to get one step ahead of the rest, some companies have started working on Natural Language Processing.
+One of the main selling points Facebook use to promote their own chatbot is this capability, helping to better understand users’ inquiries.
+But if you’ve tried interacting with their chatbot, you know that this is far from perfect.

-9. Automated Call Centers with AI technology
+9. Automated call centers with AI technology

 “Chatbots Will Be Indistinguishable From Humans by 2029” - Ray Kurzweil

-The Future of Chatbots
+The future of chatbots